sewera/tsst-network/docs/stages/management_protocol_specification.md

 # Management Protocol Specification

-Defines the messages sent from Management System to Network Nodes in order modify MPLS-Table.
+Defines the messages sent from Management System to Network Nodes in order to modify MPLS-Table.

 ## Synopsis